MailTape/MailTape-v1/_posts/2017-06-04-Olimpia-Splendid.md

 guest_color: trippy
 fbPic: fbPic263.jpg
 musiColor: musiColor263.png
+description: >-
+  This morning, we enter a hypnotic and dreamy world with Heta Bilaletdin, Jonna Karanka and Katri Sipiläinen of Finland-based trio, Olimpia Splendid.
 ---
 <p id="introduction">This morning, we enter a hypnotic world with Heta Bilaletdin, Jonna Karanka and Katri Sipiläinen of Finland-based trio, [Olimpia Splendid](https://www.facebook.com/Olimpia-Splendid-197293963659766/).</p>
 <p>Named after a brand of air conditioners, they make wiry, hypnotic and out-of-tune DIY punk with guitars, bass and a drum machine; an 'uptempo rattle of no-note guitar licks and no-brain bass riffs that kicks and jerks like a barracuda on a bait line' (The Wire).</p>